SnowBroScott/emberhold-canonical/docs/status.md

 ## 🅿️ PARKED

 See `parking-lot.md`.
-Display/wall mode · #8b admin-reporting surface · kid-vs-kid impersonation · kid-auth (declined) · Ranks as a household dial · photo avatars · cosmetic drop #2 (the roster surplus) · Capacitor · **recurrence miss-asymmetry** (new) · **recurrence chip legibility** (new).
+Display/wall mode · #8b admin-reporting surface · kid-vs-kid impersonation · kid-auth (declined) · Ranks as a household dial · photo avatars · cosmetic drop #2 (the roster surplus) · Capacitor · recurrence miss-asymmetry · recurrence chip legibility.

 ---

 ## 🔵 THE BUILD MODEL — holding

-**Claude Code frontend build proven and repeating.** Three times this session Code refused to guess, stopped at a scope edge instead of overreaching (skipped the label enrichment, flagged it), and extended an existing helper rather than authoring a parallel one.
+**Claude Code frontend build proven and repeating.** Refuses to guess, stops at scope edges, extends existing helpers rather than authoring parallel ones.
 That's the behavior we keep wanting; it's now consistent.

 - **Code's lane is TEXT** — anything verifiable by reading.
 The moment the criterion is "does this look right," it's outside the lane.
+- **New this session — the live-DB audit method.** For data-layer security verification: Lovable (which owns Lovable Cloud) extracts the live catalog read-only; an independent agent judges.
+Solves both "local tools can't reach Lovable Cloud's DB" and "the author shouldn't grade its own exam."
+See `decisions.md`.
 - **Model routing:** Haiku for recon/greps/mechanical edits · Sonnet for build jobs with latitude · **Opus for the tenant-isolation audit only.**
-- **One writer at a time.** Enforced this session by sequencing (count fix → recon → recurrence migration → frontend cleanup), never overlapping writes.
+- **One writer at a time.**
 - **Lane split for migrations:** data-layer changes go through **Lovable** (owns the DB, proven path); frontend goes through **Code**.
-A CRITICAL security fix is not the guinea pig for the still-unproven external-push migration.
 - **Still unproven:** whether Lovable *runs* an externally-pushed migration.
 The avatar `hero:` reset remains the cheap first test — and it's tabled.

+---

+## ✅ SHIPPED — 2026-07-14

+**Admit-on-approval data layer** — enum + pending gate + fail-closed `current_family_id()` chokepoint + join-branch pending profile + four RPCs + trigger-layer self-promotion block.
+All 23 members backfilled to active. *(Verification-audited 07-15 — see above; the audit also caught the reconcile-branch escalation.)*

+**The hub open-bounty count now tells the truth**
+- ✅ Hub showed "8 open," board/kid profiles showed 4.
+Cause: the board gates on `due_date <= today` (correctly hiding future-dated recurring instances); the Briefing omitted the gate.
+- ✅ Fixed by routing all three surfaces through one shared predicate: `isOpenBountyVisible(quest, role, today = todayIsoDate())` in `src/lib/quest-helpers.ts`.
+Verified in pixels: hub, board, kid drill-in all read 4.

+**Recurrence reworked to fixed calendar anchors**
+- ✅ `handle_quest_approval` rewritten: weekly = Monday of the following week; monthly = the 1st; daily = tomorrow. `recurrence_day` removed end-to-end (trigger, both INSERT lists, create form, edit sheet, column dropped).
+Grep clean.
+- ✅ Live re-anchor: 8 rows before / 8 after, 7 re-anchored, 0 dupes, 0 orphans.
+Past-due monthlies left in place.
+- **Reason it mattered:** relative recurrence *drifts* — a late-approved quest walks its own due date forward.
+That's the human-admin-dependent rot Emberhold exists to beat, living in the recurrence engine.

 ---